clinyong/vscode-css-modules/README.md

 ## Usage

 Currently, this extension only support React project.
-That means it only enable on `tsx` or `jsx` file.

 ## Settings